DigitalPublishingToolkit/Society-of-the-Query-Reader/essays/Richard_Graham_def/index.markdown

 Often counterintuitive to an individual’s attempted use of search engines as memory devices is that we must negotiate the combined personal mnemonic patterns of others.
-In my initial constellation (see figure 1) of associated technologies, I grouped Quipus under the heading of *memory*.
+In my initial constellation (see Figure 1) of associated technologies, I grouped Quipus under the heading of *memory*.
 However, as this example shows, the collaborative contexts from which Quipus and other memory media are inextricable complicate the idealistic notion that technologies can be used simply to *remember*.